 All this is done with a close eye on waste minimization.
 Surplus fruit from our heritage orchard is used in preserves that are served at the hotel’s breakfast tables and offered as gift items.
 Herbs grown in our gardens garnish dishes and have been dried and used to infuse oils.
 Even our in-room bouquets, picked freshly for each room, are carefully planned and picked according to seasonal changes.
 We approach our energy consumption with a similar eye to waste minimization, employing LED lighting property-wide.

-Part of our 22 acres has been devoted to growing organic, non-GMO fruit and vegetables, avoiding all herbicides, pesticides, and chemical fertilizers.
-During the growing season, the gardens generate produce used in our dining rooms, reducing transportation and our carbon footprint.
-Products that cannot be home-grown are sourced from local farmers and producers, with meat coming mostly from the island itself.
+Part of our 22 acres has been devoted to growing organic, non-GMO flowers, herbs, fruit and vegetables, avoiding all herbicides, pesticides, and chemical fertilizers.
+During the growing season, the gardens generate the herbs, edible flowers and some of the produce used in our dining rooms, and all of the in-room bouquets, reducing transportation and our carbon footprint.
+Many of the foods and beverages we serve are sourced from local farmers and producers, with meat coming mostly from the island itself.
 Salt Spring Island lamb from Ruckle Farm is recognized for its quality, while duck, chicken and quail’s eggs are also produced nearby.
-We are proud to offer products from Salt Spring Island Cheese Company, Bullock Lake Farm, Salt Spring Island Ales, Del Vecchio Pasta Fresca, Garry Oaks Estate Winery, Kutatas Winery, Salt Spring Vineyards and Salt Spring Wild Cider, as well as locally-foraged blackberries and mushrooms.
+We are proud to offer products from Salt Spring Island Cheese Company, Bullock Lake Farm, Salt Spring Island Ales, Del Vecchio Pasta Fresca, Garry Oaks Estate Winery, Kutatas Winery, and Salt Spring Wild Cider, as well as locally-foraged blackberries and mushrooms.
 The remainder of the property benefits from responsible land stewardship that enhances the natural ecosystem and old-growth forests.

 As an island hotel, water resources are a primary concern.
 Our irrigation needs are supplemented through a series of onsite water catchments and the property’s original well and rely on smart technology that syncs with real-time weather.
 Our water is filtered through a highly effective system to ensure absolutely safe, clean water for drinking and to eliminate single-use plastic bottles.
 All water units throughout the property are low-flow to ensure maximum water conservation and guests are encouraged to be mindful of their consumption.

 Hastings House pursues a strict policy of local-first.
 In addition to food and beverage items, we are proud to support the artists and artisans in our community.
-This includes the toiletry items from Island Soap Co., in-room gifts from Sunset Farm and Harlan’s Fine Chocolates, and retail items from Jill Louise Campbell Art Gallery, FOLKLIFE Magazine, Ravenwood Wildcraft, Sacred Mountain Lavender, and the Glass Foundry.
+This includes environmental bathroom amenities from Island Soap Co., in-room gifts from Salt of the Sea Chocolates, and retail items from Jill Louise Campbell Art Gallery, FOLKLIFE Magazine, Ravenwood Wildcraft, Sacred Mountain Lavender, and the Glass Foundry.

 Responsibly managing our environmental impact means we are committed to recycling all possible materials including plastic, metal, cardboard, and glass.
 Our onsite composting system breaks down organic waste for reuse in our gardens.
 Likewise, our Nespresso coffee pods are made from aluminum which can be infinitely recycled, requiring up to 95% less energy than needed to produce primary metals.